cert-manager/testing/README.md

 New images will be built and pushed on changes to the relevant files (i.e Dockerfile for the image).

-### legacy/

-Prow supports two modes for configuring jobs - 'decorated' and 'bootstrap'.

-The decorated mode uses init containers and a sidecar to perform job 'utility' functions, such as uploading logs to GCS and cloning the repo you are testing at the correct revision.
-This is a newer approach, with a few limitations in the amount of build metadata can be displayed.
-It is recommended to be used going forward.

-The bootstrap approach relies on a Python script in this repository, under [legacy/bootstrap](legacy/bootstrap).

-A number of our jobs still rely on this 'bootstrap' approach, and as such we maintain a copy of all required files within this configuration repository.

 ### Debugging e2e tests run with Prow

 -  For each e2e test run, Prow will create a new `ProwJob` custom resource in